CDOT-EDX/Project/README.md

             "onFail": { ** optional if needed and currently under development "index": 2, // which altMediaFile should be played (currently sound only) "status": "That's not correct.
 Let's try this again", // what msg should we display in the status bar?
-                "resetContentIndex": 0 // which slideContent index do we need to replay on end of altMedia?
+                "resetContentIndex": 0 // which slideContent index do we need show as altMedia starts to play?
-                "resetMediaIndex": 0 // which media index do we need to replay on end of altMedia?
+                "resetMediaIndex": 0 // which media index do we need to play after altMedia?
             },
             "content": true // if there is content to that should be triggered during the scanning pattern }